Health Benefits of Cycling

 Cycling and Physical Health

-Weight Management: As long as you’re moving and burning calories, you are supporting a healthy weight loss, but cycling has been shown to be an excellent way to promote fat loss.
 A study published in the International Journal of Obesity demonstrated that those people who rode a bike to work and during their leisure time lost as much weight as those exercising in the gym.
 The catch?
 The greater the intensity, the more weight they lost.

-Cardiovascular Health: Studies published in the British Medical Journal demonstrated that cycling as a part of your daily commute to work can significantly reduce your risk for cardiovascular disease, certain cancers, and overall mortality.
+Studies published in the British Medical Journal demonstrated that cycling as a part of your daily commute to work can significantly reduce your risk for cardiovascular disease, certain cancers, and overall mortality.

-Anti-Aging Benefits: We have our actual age and our biological age, or the age our body thinks it is.
+We have our actual age and our biological age, or the age our body thinks it is.
 Telomeres are an essential part of human cells that affect how our body ages.
 The longer and stronger the telomere, the better your body’s health.
 When telomere’s break down, so does our body.
-A study published in Preventative Medicine shows that cycling can help to lengthen and strengthen our telomeres well into old age, suggesting it has substantial anti-aging benefits.

-If you have any of the following conditions, it will be important to contact your doctor before beginning a cycling program:
+If you have any of the following conditions, it will be important to contact your doctor before beginning a cycling program.

 - Cardiovascular issues (e.g., heart problems, high cholesterol, etc)